Why iron is important in pregnancy

 Iron is important in pregnancy because it helps create red blood cells which carry food and oxygen to the baby as well as the pregnant woman.

-Iron supplements and pregnancy
+Iron tablets and pregnancy

 In order to get the right amount of iron from food alone, you would need to eat one of the following every day: